Best Low Light Aquarium Plants - Making An Easy to Keep Planted Tank

 Dwarf Sagittaria is a great first time plant for a beginner.
 It is a very undemanding plant that stays small in size and will spread to form a grass like carpet.
 It is ideally placed in the foreground of your aquarium where it can provide a great looking grass covering to accent your taller and larger plants.

 There aren't any high light or fertilizer requirements with this plant.
 It will readily grow in just about any condition.
+It is an ideal low light carpeting plant.

 5. Anacharis (Elodea Densa)